oxmoei/boundless/README.md

 ```

 ### Modify CPU/RAM of gpu_prove_agent
-* `gpu_prove_agent` service in your `compose.yml` has the job to prove the orders after they got locked by utilizing your GPUs.
+* `gpu_prove_agent` service in your `compose.yml` handles proving the orders after they got locked by utilizing your GPUs.
+* In single GPUs, you can increase performance by increasing CPU/RAM of GPU agents.
 * The default number of its CPU and RAM is fine but if you have good system spec, you can increase them for each GPU.
 * You see smth like below code as your `gpu_prove_agentX` service in your `compose.yml` where you can increase the memory and cpu cores of each gpu agent.
    ```yml